taylorthurlow/rust_json_schema-rb/README.md

 ### Options

 - `:draft` - Select the JSON schema draft number to use.
 Valid options are `draft4`, `draft6`, `draft7`, `draft201909`, and `draft202012`.
 Supported drafts are entirely determined by the `jsonschema` crate.
 The default draft is also determined by the crate.
 If new versions of the crate support additional draft versions, a code change in this gem will be required.
-I'm open to PRs to solve this problem - I don't know enough Rust to tell if it's easily done. *Both `draft201909` and `draft202012` are reported to have "some keywords not implemented", so use them at your own risk.*
+I'm open to PRs to solve this problem - I don't know enough Rust to tell if it's easily done. _Both `draft201909` and `draft202012` are reported to have "some keywords not implemented", so use them at your own risk._
-- `:with_meta_schemas` - See [docs.rs/jsonschema CompilationOptions with_meta_schemas](https://docs.rs/jsonschema/0.17.1/jsonschema/struct.CompilationOptions.html#method.with_meta_schemas). `false` by default.

 Any additional options provided by the `jsonschema` crate are options I do not understand or may not make sense to implement in a wrapper library such as this.